freedomofpress/securedrop/docs/servers.rst

              installation.
 If this happens, please contact us at securedrop@freedom.press.

-Create the Ubuntu installation media
+Create the Ubuntu Installation Media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create the Ubuntu installation media, you can either burn the ISO image to a